SenseNet/docs.sensenet.com/content/tutorials/maintenance/backup-restore.md

 1. index
 2. database

-Technically the database would be enough as it contains all the information to build a completely new index.
-However, it is much faster to restore the index from a backup than to rebuild it from the database - especially in case of a large repository.
+> Technically the database would be enough as it contains all the information to build a completely new index - but this is **not recommended**.
+It is much faster to restore the index from a backup than to rebuild it from the database: in case of a huge repository this can take hours and recommended only in case an index backup is not available or corrupt.

 The order is important: **first you need to backup the index, then the database**.
 If you do it the other way around, the content operations that happen between the two backups will not be included in the db backup and may lead to a corrupt index.